 Having a chance to take courses that represent the entire landscape of humanistic achievement, and to do so with an eye toward discovering what their own unique calling, their vocation, happens to be, is something that we pride ourselves on providing.

-—Hugh R. Page Jr., Dean of The First Year of Studies and Associate Professor of Theology
+—(The Rev.) Hugh R. Page Jr., Vice President and Associate Provost for Undergraduate Affairs and Dean of The First Year of Studies

 Stimulating scholarly conversation about teaching and supporting the adoption of practices that enhance learning, the Kaneb Center offers workshops for faculty and graduate students and houses the Learning Technology Lab. >Read More